Blog

 Include Audio or Video

-Specify Activity Area and Schedule
+Specify Your Location and Schedule

-Cultural Advice for Playing in Japanese Bands
+Cultural Tips for Playing in a Japanese Band

-Punctuality is Absolute
+Punctuality is Non-Negotiable

 Studio System

-Practice is Serious Business
+Rehearsal is Serious Business

 Communication Style